luismidelgado/luismidelgado/README.md

      alt="Traveling to new experiences"
      style="float: left; margin-right: 10px;" /></p>

-<p align='center'>technology studies | marketing online and seo <br>👨🏻‍💻 <a href="https://kacharreando.com">Kacharreando.com</a> 📜 <a href="https://luismidelgado.notion.site/Hi-I-m-LuisMi-00464c3720e34b3cb2217c3aad34bf74">My CV<a><br>Some of them suck, my <a href="https://luismidelgado.notion.site/Business-ideas-0a9cd573bec141abaf1551bb5f3a7d27">Business Ideas</a></p>
+<p align='center'>technology studies | marketing online and seo <br>👨🏻‍💻 [Kacharreando.com](https://kacharreando.com) 📜 <a href="https://luismidelgado.notion.site/Hi-I-m-LuisMi-00464c3720e34b3cb2217c3aad34bf74">My CV<a><br>Some of them suck, my <a href="https://luismidelgado.notion.site/Business-ideas-0a9cd573bec141abaf1551bb5f3a7d27">Business Ideas</a></p>

-     I
+> Before you build a better mousetrap, it helps to know if there are any mice out there. —Yogi Berra

+I strongly believe in pursuing business ideas during some of my free time.
+Here are some of mine.

+I work on my own projects and I am always open to work on a project for others.

+Some of them are small, some are large.
+Some of them are just experiments, others make money.
+Some of them suck, some of them suck just a little bit less.
+Most of them got something that scared me a little at the time, after I finished it, not so much.

+But they all taught me something.

+I studied Telecommunications Technical Engineering as if that has served me in a world of changing challenges.
+It only gave me enough knowledge to realize how ignorant I was.
+The more I learn the more I discover how little I know.

+My interests include a wide diversity of subjects, and among all of them is computing and experimenting with life.

+I am an advocate for open science, open access, and open source.

+telescope I am currently working on my thesis

-- 👀 I’m interested in ...
+- 👀 I’m interested in Personal Knowledge Manager (PKM)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to generate business while developing my knowledge.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a Awesome proyect
-- 📫 How to reach me ...
+- 📫 How to reach me in my CV.

-     I work as a research assistant at the [Chair of the History of Technology at ETH Zurich](https://www.tg.ethz.ch/en/people/details/moritz-maehr/).
-I studied history and philosophy of knowledge, computer science and banking & finance in Zurich and Berlin.
-I am currently working on a dissertation on the history of information privacy and on the digitisation of the migration authorities in Switzerland.
-The study is part of the SNF-funded project [Trading Zones](http://p3.snf.ch/project-188795).
-My research interests include computer history, migration research and digital history.
-I am an advocate of open science, open access and open source.

-- 🔭 I’m currently working on [my dissertation](https://www.tg.ethz.ch/projekte/details/die-fremden-und-der-computer/)

-- 🌱 I’m currently learning **to live through covid**

-- 👯 I’m looking to collaborate on [Awesome Digital History](https://github.com/maehr/awesome-digital-history), [Awesome Scientific Writing](https://github.com/writing-resources/awesome-scientific-writing) and [Academic Pandoc template](https://github.com/maehr/academic-pandoc-template)

-- 👨‍💻 Some of my projects are documented at [moritzmaehr.ch](https://moritzmaehr.ch/projects/)
+- 👨‍💻 My unconventional spanish paying community where I am talk about my progress on business [tunegocioenlanube.net](https://tunegocioenlanube.net)

-- 📝 I sometimes write [articles](https://moritzmaehr.ch/blog/) and [scientific stuff](https://moritzmaehr.ch/)
+- 📝 I sometimes write [articles](https://kacharreando.com) and [marketing business](https://tunegocioenlanube.net/)

-- 💬 Ask me anything about **digital history**

-- 📫 Reach me via **email**
 <!---
 luismidelgado/luismidelgado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.